-The company has, however, given some smartphone users a Android 7.0 Nougat release window to look forward to.
+Samsung has, however, given some Galaxy smartphone users a Android 7.0 Nougat release window to look forward to.

 The Korea Times reports that Samsung is planning to issue its first Android 7.0 Nougat update later this year.
 That puts the release firmly in Q4.

 Android 7.0 Nougat powered Samsung Galaxy S7 and Galaxy S7 Edge models have also been given Wi-Fi certifications, a sign that the final Android 7.0 release is getting closer.